Tickets & Payment

-After 0930 hours Mondays to Fridays and all day on Saturdays, Sundays and Public Holidays we offer a Day Rover ticket priced at £4.00 which allows you to make as many journeys as you like on our services on the day of issue.
+All days and at any time of the day, we offer a Day Rover ticket priced at £4.50 which allows you to make as many journeys as you like on our services on the day of issue.
 Please note that this ticket is not transferable between customers.

 Don’t have the right money for your fare?